gregaw/ml/Tweeterator/Tweeterator.md

 - 'looks like' doesn't mean that the generated text makes any sense - it doesn't (word-LSTM might help, but needs to be run on a bigger machine)
 - part of fun - as in the original blog - was seeing how the model improves from just throwing a lump of random letters in first iterations to improving later on

+# Tools used

+## Keras

+As the AI engine giving a nice abstraction over the inner workings of the NN modeling and execution.

+## Tweepy

+For tweeter REST API access python abstraction.

+## numpy, pandas

+For data heavy lifting.

+## Sqlite

+Used for a twitter 'cache' - so as to just download tweets once.
+But also as a query engine to browse / join the feeds as we please

 # Training Trump vs Clinton model with a simple char based RNN

+As an example we'll use the US scene.

 ## Trump Model